RT-studios/camera-pnpoint/README.md

 - a reference image (of course!) and
 - the coordinates of a few points in 3D space visible in the image.

-You will need at least 4 points for a camera pose solve and at least 6 points for a camera calibration, but more points may be prefered for a higher quality fit.
+You will need at least 4 points for a camera pose solve and at least 6 points for a camera calibration, but more points may be preferred for a higher quality fit.
 See the section on Camera Calibration further below for some guidance.
 The reference image is loaded as a movie clip in the Clip Editor.
 This will allow the definition of properties for the image such as the camera parameters, as well as the 2D point list.
 The 3D features will be defined in the 3D editor.
 You can use helpers for that such as manually created dummy geometry, or other references such as CAD data imported from external sources.
 Of course you can also chose not to use any reference geometry if you already know the coordinates of the points.